 - Complete and return the University Health credentialing application through M-D App including all required file documents. - Complete all On-Boarding Requirements for UH, STVHCS and UTHSA as required by each entity. - Provide valid proof of employment eligibility.
-(Non-U.S. Citizen will be required to provide a valid visa, Permanent Resident card, or Employment Authorization Document). - Provide proof of licensure or training permit issued by a Texas State Licensing authority. - Provide a valid AHA Certified BLS and/or ACLS certification card (specialtyspecific equivalent certifications are acceptable (i.e. NRP, PALS, ATLS).
-American Red Cross Certificates are acceptable only for military funded house staff taking courses through the Military Training Network. - Receive employment clearance from the University Health Employee Health Clinic. - Complete EPIC EMR training - Attend the UTHSA/UH orientation session. - Complete the UH/STVHCS in-processing session.
+(Non-U.S. Citizen will be required to provide a valid visa, Permanent Resident card, or Employment Authorization Document). - Provide proof of licensure or training permit issued by a Texas State Licensing authority. - Provide a valid AHA Certified BLS and/or ACLS certification card (specialty-specific equivalent certifications are acceptable (i.e. NRP, PALS, ATLS).
+American Red Cross Certificates are acceptable only for military funded house staff taking courses through the Military Training Network.
+Cards stating in accordance with AHA Guidelines will not be accepted. - Receive employment clearance from the University Health Employee Health Clinic to include mandatory vaccinations and/or titers and an in-person mask fit test. - Complete EPIC EMR training - Attend the UTHSA/UH orientation session. - Complete the UH/STVHCS in-processing session.